-Financing Bond may only be purchased if financed by an Authorized Institutional including) the maturity date at a variable rate equal to the applicable six (6) month LIBOR plus or minus a fixed number of basis points as applicable on the Issue
+Financing Bond may only be purchased if financed by an Authorized Institutional including) the maturity date at a variable rate equal to the applicable six-month LIBOR (or, if LIBOR is discontinued, such other interest rate as may be selected by the calculation agent as further described on page S-6) plus or minus a fixed number of basis points as applicable on the Issue Date.
+The interest rate will be adjusted semi-annually in accordance with the LIBOR rate in effect on the applicable interest determination date.
+The bonds will not earn or accrue interest after maturity.